Architecture

 Logging is centrally managed by a flexible, unified system supporting global and per-component log levels, controlled both at startup and dynamically via the Console Tab UI.
 Key characteristics:

-See CONTEXT_logging.md for architecture diagrams, detailed workflows, and UI patterns.
+See the logging maintainer context for architecture diagrams, detailed workflows, and UI patterns.

 Core Runtime Architecture (4 Consumer Paths)